 Your strut assemblies are under constant stress, even when the vehicle is just sitting.
 For this reason, rubber bushings that the strut pivots on have a tendency to wear out, causing squeaking sounds while turning or driving.
 If you notice your struts are noisy or your car doesn’t ride as smoothly as it should, have them replaced.
 Even if you haven’t noticed a reduction in ride quality, it’s a good idea to have them inspected regularly.
 They often fail slowly over time, and many people don’t realize their struts are bad until they can compare the ride quality after they’ve been replaced.

 How do you know your struts are going bad?

 1. Noise, that squeaking noise we just mentioned while turning or driving

 2. Your vehicle is "leaning" when you turn

 3. Tires are bouncing it seems like after hitting a pothole or going over a speed bump

 4. Front end seems to dive down when you hit your brakes aggressively

 5. Your vehicle doesn't feel stable - as if it is bouncing up and down or "floating"

-Replacing your struts is typically done as a pair vs one at the time and is based on the owner's manual recommendation, however, driving on rough or unpaved roads, towing a trailer or carrying heavy loads can shorten the life of your strut.
-If you are experiencing any of the issues noted we would be glad to take a look at your vehicle for you and if your car, truck, or SUV has a bad shock, worn bushings, and bearings, or broken and worn out suspension components, our mechanics will get you taken care of.
-For your strut and suspension needs, visit Brad Bearden Automotive in Albertville, AL and have one of our technicians take a look.
+Replacing your struts is typically done as a pair vs one at a time and is based on the owner's manual recommendation.
+However, driving on rough or unpaved roads, towing a trailer, or carrying heavy loads can shorten the life of your strut.
+If you are experiencing any of the issues noted we would be glad to take a look at your vehicle for you and if your car, truck, or SUV has a bad shock, worn bushings, and bearings, or broken and worn out suspension components.
+Our mechanics will get you taken care of.
+For your strut and suspension needs, visit Brad Bearden Automotive in Albertville, AL, and have one of our technicians take a look.